CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thelidlesseye.md

 In addition to the normal situations outlined in the Starter Game, the Audience with Sauron is called when one of the following occurs:

  - If your opponent's play deck has been exhausted _and_ you play a _Sudden Call_ card as a **hazard** during one of his turns, the audience starts following your next turn (i.e., you get one last turn).
- - Tf your opponent has at least 20 marshalling points _and_ you play a _Sudden Call_ card as a **hazard** during one of his turns, the audience starts following your next turn (i.e., you get one last turn).
+ - If your opponent has at least 20 marshalling points _and_ you play a _Sudden Call_ card as a **hazard** during one of his turns, the audience starts following your next turn (i.e., you get one last turn).

 ## 2 • THE CARDS AND DECKS